linux-test-project/ltp/doc/developers/build_system.rst

 impossible due to the fact that the Makefiles didn't support a prefixing system, and the appropriate implicit / static rules hadn't been configured to compile into multiple object directories for out-of-tree build support (ease of use / functionality).
-Finally, there wasn't a means to setup dependencies between components, such that if a component required ``libltp.a`` in order to compile, it would go off and compile ``libltp.a`` first (ease of use).
+Finally, there wasn't a means to set up dependencies between components, such that if a component required ``libltp.a`` in order to compile, it would go off and compile ``libltp.a`` first (ease of use).